 A 160 MHz operating non-AP EHT STA shall be able to transmit the preamble and data in the allocated RU or MRU on the 160 MHz channel assigned by the EHT AP in a 320 MHz EHT TB PPDU.

-A 160 MHz operating non-AP STA shall be able to support the reception of the preamble and data in the allocated RU or MRU on the 160 MHz channel assigned by an EHT AP in a 320 MHz EHT MU PPDU (some restrictions TBD).
+A 160 MHz operating non-AP STA shall be able to support the reception of the preamble and data in the allocated RU or MRU on the 160 MHz channel assigned by an EHT AP in a 320 MHz EHT MU PPDU.